PaddlingCode/skifree/README.md

 :warning: The form will warn if you are from outside of California but still allow you to complete the form
 > Only California afford rights relating to personal data to their residents.
 If you have a question or concern about your personal data, please email dataprivacy@vailresorts.com

+:cursing_face: If you do not live in a GDPR member or California Vail will refuse to act on your request.